qmachine/qm-r/README.md

 ```

-Some examples for submitting jobs are shown below.
-Note that, if your `box` has
+Some examples for submitting jobs are shown below, again using the
-no volunteers, your jobs will not be executed.
+"test-from-r" `box`.
+Note that, if your `box` has no volunteers, your jobs will
+not be executed.

 ```r
 library(qm)